bgin-global/sgip/draft_ToR.md

-# Draft Terms of Reference for  Study Group on IAM, Privacy, and Key Management
+# Terms of Reference for  Study Group on IAM, Privacy, and Key Management

 Taking into account